Client: eBay • Role: UX Designer • Duration: 7 months

 With our user interviews, I was able to create personas that defined our targeted users and user flows that mapped our users’ existing processes.
 The process of mapping these flows allowed me to visually identify the pain points and understand where this new tool can come into play.

 One of the biggest takeaways from this project was learning to collaborate with a global team.
 How can I relay the things I’ve completed to my teammates and how can we share/do work efficiently in a collaborative manner?
-With a project at this scale, it was important for me to communicate well and provide solutions that enhance our teamwork.
+With a project at this scale, I needed to communicate well and provide solutions that enhance our teamwork.

-Here were some of the tools I loved using for this project:
+Here are some of the tools I loved using for this project:

 01 Lucidcharts & FlowMapp